This article may contain compensated links. Please read disclaimer for more info.

-Among the 10 Auvergne spa towns in the Massif Central, Vichy is the spa resort par excellence but there are other popular names like Châteauneuf-Les-Bains, Mont Doré or Chaudes-Aigues.
-The lates, is the hottest in Europe, with water coming out of the ground at 82°C.
+Among the 10 Auvergne spa towns in the Massif Central, Vichy is the spa resort par excellence but there are other popular names like Châteauneuf-Les-Bains, Mont Doré, or Chaudes-Aigues.
+The latest, is the hottest in Europe, with water coming out of the ground at 82°C.

 Château de la Roche

-Amongst them, Château de la Roche stands out as one of the most picturesque castles in the region due to its wonderful setting.
+Amongst them, Château de la Roche stands out as one of the most picturesque castles in the region due to its wonderful setting and it deserves to be on the list of most beautiful castles in France.
 Located on an island in the lake formed by the Villerest dam, in the Loire department, this is a 13-century castle that went through a deep restoration in the Gothic style in the 1900s.

 Le Mont Aiguille, in Le Vercors